A great cleavage – with a clear conscience

 So whose pants CAN we pull on?

 Luckily for us (and our partners), Wonderbra and Pants to Poverty set better examples.
 Pants to Poverty even uses nothing but organic cotton – which also means there aren’t any pesticides rubbing off on your intimate bits.
-In fact, lingerie producers in general are using more of these “environmentally preferable materials”, including bamboo, hemp, and soya online casino fibers, as well as recycled nylon.
+In fact, lingerie producers in general are using more of these “environmentally preferable materials”, including bamboo, hemp, and soya fibers, as well as recycled nylon.
 What’s more, they’re using few harmful chemicals in their dying processes.

 Our top shopping tips